 2 Hours.
 This course is a capstone course for the Registered Nurse program.
 Emphasis is on current issues, trends, and principles of health care leadership and management.
 An assigned preceptorship will serve to directly engage the student in professional nursing practice.
-Prerequisites: Maternal Child Nursing II and Maternal Child Nursing II Clinical.
-Corequisites: Advanced Nursing and Advanced Nursing Clinical.
+Prerequisites: Advanced Nursing and Advanced Nursing Clinical.
+Corequisite: NCLEX-RN Review course.
+Students must be successful in Leadership & Management in Nursing in order to progress in the Nursing Program.